GeorgeBelanger/dev_log_2019/README.md

   - Looked at producthunt for a while and found [https://sheety.co/?ref=producthunt](https://sheety.co/?ref=producthunt) Which I can use for my customers CMS

 ## 2/7/19 Thursday 4:20pm Quill
-  - Doing a coding test for Maine here group
+  - Doing a coding test for group market share*
   - Did it

 ## 2/9/19 Saturday 11:20pm home